EndPointCorp/end-point-blog/2012/04/24/using-carrierwave-without-orm.html.md

 title: Using CarrierWave without an ORM in Spree
 ---

-I was recently adding some settings to Spree (an open source Ruby on Rails ecommerce framework) using Spree's built-in preferences system and found myself needing to upload an image as part of the settings.
-Our application was already using [CarrierWave](https://github.com/jnicklas/carrierwave) to handle some other uploads and wanted to use it to handle the uploading for my current image as well.
-Since the only setting I was setting was the image and there would only ever be one image, I didn't want to tie the setting to ActiveRecord.
+I was recently adding some settings to Spree (an open source Ruby on Rails ecommerce framework) using Spree’s built-in preferences system and found myself needing to upload an image as part of the settings.
+Our application was already using [CarrierWave](https://github.com/carrierwaveuploader/carrierwave) to handle some other uploads and wanted to use it to handle the uploading for my current image as well.
+Since the only setting I was setting was the image and there would only ever be one image, I didn’t want to tie the setting to ActiveRecord.
 So I did some reading and found that you can tie a CarrierWave to a class without an ORM.
 The documentation on this is very sparse so I resorted to reading through the code to figure out how to get it working.
 After hours of playing with it I finally got it working.
-With the [current movement in the Rails community](/blog/2012/04/20/deconstructing-oo-blog-designs-in-ruby) to move more toward an Object Oriented approach to building applications, I've decided to document this here so that others will be able to quickly tie CarrierWave uploaders to their non-persisted classes.
+With the [current movement in the Rails community](/blog/2012/04/20/deconstructing-oo-blog-designs-in-ruby) to move more toward an Object Oriented approach to building applications, I’ve decided to document this here so that others will be able to quickly tie CarrierWave uploaders to their non-persisted classes.

-The uploader I'll be working on is to add a banner to the checkout process in Spree (0.60.x).
+The uploader I’ll be working on is to add a banner to the checkout process in Spree (0.60.x).
 The idea is to store the image url in Spree::Config (the general preferences mechanism within Spree).
 For those who unfamiliar, Spree::Config acts very similar to a Hash object that is persisted to the preferences table in the database.

 ## The RSpec